On April 30, 1941, future Little Rock Mayor Lottie Shackelford was born. Throughout her career in public service she has been a trailblazer.

 A graduate of Philander Smith College, she has also studied at the Arkansas Institute of Politics at Hendrix College and the Kennedy School of Government at Harvard University.

 Mayor Shackelford has also served on numerous boards including the Little Rock Airport Commission, Philander Smith College, Chapman Funds (Maryland) and Medicis Pharmaceutical Corporation (Arizona).
-She has been the longest serving Vice-Chair of the Democratic National Committee.
+She has the longest tenure of any serving as Vice-Chair of the Democratic National Committee.

 Mayor Shackelford was in the first class of inductees for the Arkansas Black Hall of Fame.
 In 2015, she was inducted into the Arkansas Civil Rights Heritage Trail.